Azure Database for MySQL

 - MySQL Audit logs.
 Azure Database for MySQL flexible server provides users with the ability to configure audit logs.
 Audit logs can be used to track database-level activity including connection, admin, DDL, and DML events.
 These types of logs are commonly used for compliance purposes.
 To learn more about the different log types and schemas collected for Azure Database for MySQL, refer to the Azure documentation.

 - MySQL Slow Query Logs.
-In Azure Database for MySQL flexible server, the slow query log is available to users to configure and access.
+In the Azure Database for MySQL flexible server, the slow query log is available to users to configure and access.
 Slow query logs are disabled by default and can be enabled to assist with identifying performance bottlenecks during troubleshooting.
 To learn more about the different log types and schemas collected for Azure Database for MySQL, refer to the Azure documentation.

 - MySQL Error Logs.
-In Azure Database for MySQL flexible server, the error log is available to users to configure and access.
+In the Azure Database for MySQL flexible server, the error log is available to users to configure and access.
 Error logs in MySQL gather diagnostic messages during server startup and shutdown and while the server is running, to provide information that can help proactive troubleshooting.
 For more information about the MySQL error log, see the Error Log Documentation.

 note